Mole Control

 What are Moles?

-• Moles are destructive animals that can trespass onto a property by burrowing underground in search of grubs and other small insects to eat.
+• Moles are destructive animals that can trespass onto a property by burrowing underground to eat grubs and other small insects.

 How To Get Rid of Moles